Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Related Work

-\looseness-1 \textbf{Benchmark Analysis and Down-Sampling.} Automated quality detection has advanced through frameworks like CLEAR~\citep{chen2024automated} and SMART Filtering~\citep{gupta2024improving}, automatically detecting and filtering problematic training data.
-A significant part of the work in this area has specifically focused on bias evaluation~\citep{doan2024fairness,manerba2023social,koo2023benchmarking}, a subset of quality assessment.
-Some preliminary work has also considered monitoring benchmark performance across time~\citep{zhong2025watch} or using meta learning~\citep{calian2025datarater}.
+\looseness-1 \textbf{Analysis of Benchmark Quality.} Automated quality detection has advanced through frameworks like CLEAR~\citep{chen2024automated} and SMART Filtering~\citep{gupta2024improving}, which automatically detect and filter problematic training data.
+A significant part of the work in this area has focused on bias evaluation~\citep{yin2026fairness,manerba2023social,koo2023benchmarking}.
+Some preliminary work has also considered monitoring benchmark performance across time~\citep{zhong2025watch} or using meta-learning~\citep{calian2025datarater}.